cisagov/ScubaGear/baselines/exo.md

 <!--Policy: MS.EXO.16.2v1; Criticality: SHOULD -->
 - _Rationale:_ Suspicious or malicious events, if not resolved promptly, may have a greater impact to users and the agency.
-Sending alerts to a monitored email address or security information and event management (SIEM) system helps ensure it is acted upon in a timely manner to limit overall impact.
+Sending alerts to a monitored email address or SIEM system helps ensure these suspicious or malicious events are acted upon in a timely manner to limit overall impact.
 - _Last modified:_ June 2023